Promising Young Woman: Plot

-Cassie later visits Jordan Green, Al’s former defense attorney, intending to punish him for discrediting Nina.
+Cassie later visits Jordan Green, Al's former defense attorney, intending to punish him for discrediting Nina.
 Instead, she finds him guilt-ridden and remorseful.
 He breaks down and apologizes, saying he has taken a leave of absence after suffering a breakdown over his past actions.
 Moved by his sincerity, Cassie forgives him.
-Soon afterward, she visits Nina’s mother, who pleads with her to let go of her anger and live her life, saying Nina would not have wanted Cassie to destroy herself in pursuit of vengeance.
+Soon afterward, she visits Nina's mother, who pleads with her to let go of her anger and live her life, saying Nina would not have wanted Cassie to destroy herself in pursuit of vengeance.

 Cassie resumes her relationship with Ryan, introducing him to her parents and beginning to heal.
 However, Madison later visits Cassie, distraught and regretful.
-She gives Cassie a phone containing the video of Nina’s assault, revealing that Ryan was present at the party and watched the attack.
+She gives Cassie a phone containing the video of Nina's assault, revealing that Ryan was present at the party and watched the attack.
 Heartbroken, Cassie confronts him.
 Ryan claims he was too drunk to remember and pleads for forgiveness, but Cassie refuses.
-Threatening to release the video, she coerces him into revealing the location of Al’s upcoming bachelor party.
+Threatening to release the video, she blackmails him into revealing the location of Al's upcoming bachelor party.

 Cassie disguises herself as a stripper and arrives at the remote cabin where the party is being held.
-After drugging Al’s friends, she handcuffs him to a bed and reveals her identity.
-Cassie tells him she plans to carve Nina’s name into his body, but Al breaks free and suffocates her with a pillow.
-The next morning, his friend Joe helps him burn Cassie’s body in the woods.
-Her parents later report her missing, and police begin investigating.
+After drugging Al's friends, she handcuffs him to a bed and reveals her identity.
+Cassie tells him she plans to carve Nina's name into his body, but after defending himself from Cassie's attack, he suffocates her with a pillow.
+The next morning, his friend Joe helps him burn Cassie's body in the woods.
+Her parents later report her missing, and the police begin investigating.

-At Al’s wedding, Ryan receives a series of pre-scheduled messages from Cassie, indicating that she anticipated her death.
-The police arrive at the ceremony and arrest Al for Cassie’s murder as the guests look on in shock and Joe flees from the scene.
-Flashbacks reveal that before going to the bachelor party, Cassie sent Jordan Green a package containing the video of Nina’s assault, along with instructions to contact the police if she did not return.
-The authorities later find a half-heart necklace with Nina’s name among Cassie’s remains.
-As Al is taken away in handcuffs, Ryan receives one final text message from Cassie, signed “Love, Cassie and Nina,” confirming that her plan for justice is complete.
+At Al's wedding, Ryan receives a series of messages from Cassie, indicating that she anticipated her death.
+The police arrive at the ceremony and arrest Al for Cassie's murder as the guests look on in shock and Joe flees from the scene.
+Flashbacks reveal that before going to the bachelor party, Cassie sent Jordan Green a package containing the video of Nina's assault, along with instructions to contact the police if she did not return.
+The authorities later found a half-heart necklace with Nina's name among Cassie's remains.
+As Al is taken away in handcuffs, Ryan receives one final text message from Cassie, signed "Love, Cassie and Nina," confirming that her plan for justice is complete.